 Maybe I could even try to relax a little.

-Mom and Doc loved the Duke, Glen Miller, Benny Goodman, Artie Shaw, the Dorsey Brothers, … and on and on.
+Mom and Doc loved Glen Miller, Duke Ellington, Benny Goodman, Artie Shaw, the Dorsey Brothers, … and on and on.
 They would put on old records, have their martinis, and dance before dinner.

 It’s 2016 and they have been gone a long time.
 This was their music.
 Sometimes I feel that I can turn back time for just a few minutes by listening to something like this and remember them dancing.